lorin/booknotes/Righteous-Mind.md

 The second part is about how there are six aspects of morality:

-1. care/harm
+1. care/harm - care for children
-1. fairness/cheating
+1. fairness/cheating - defense against free riders
-1. loyalty/betrayal
+1. loyalty/betrayal - help form & maintain coalitions
-1. authority/subversion
+1. authority/subversion - help form relationships that benefit us in social hierarchies
-1. sanctity/degradation
+1. sanctity/degradation - omnivore's dilemma: protection against pathogens &
+   parasites
 1. liberty/oppression

 Liberals (WEIRD) generally only care about care, fairness, and liberty, where